George Floyd unrest: Cities face new looting amid stronger National Guard response, curfews

 Target has temporarily closed stores in California, Minnesota, Illinois and Pennsylvania.
 Walmart has also closed some of its locations.

 Municipalities are preparing to deal with a seventh consecutive night of demonstrations amid increasing pressure to clamp down on any lawlessness.
+In Minneapolis, authorities said incendiary materials like accelerants -- water bottles filled with gasoline -- were found hidden in buses and in neighborhoods.

 In a statement, the FBI said "the continued violence, potential threat to life, and destruction of property across the United States interferes with the rights and safety of First Amendment-protected peaceful demonstrators, as well as all other citizens."